wagtail/wagtail/docs/contributing/general_guidelines.md

 ### Latin phrases and abbreviations

 Try to avoid Latin phrases (such as `ergo` or `de facto`) and abbreviations (such as `i.e.` or `e.g.`), and use common English phrases instead.
-Alternatively find a simpler way to communicate the concept or idea to the reader.
+Alternatively, find a simpler way to communicate the concept or idea to the reader.
 The exception is `etc.` which can be used when space is limited.

 Examples: